Attachment Therapy For Women In San Antonio

 And something keeps getting in the way.
 Yet, closeness still doesn't feel entirely safe.

-There's a gap between what you want and what your nervous system will actually let you have.
 You reach toward connection and something pulls back.
 Or you give and give and then feel the slow drain of it, like something is always leaving through a door you can't close.

 What Patterns Look Like

-The anxious version is attuned to everyone.
 You feel shifts in tone before anyone has said a word.
 You monitor, smooth, anticipate.
 You give more than you probably should because giving feels like the one thing that keeps people close.

 When something goes quiet in a relationship, the silence has weight.
 You move toward it.
 You work to repair things, sometimes before you even know what broke.